Dr Anna Tsakalaki

 In addition to her research, Jo is a specialist autism practitioner for Parenting Special Children (www.parentingspecialchildren.co.uk) and a mental health trainer for The Charlie Waller Memorial Trust (www.cwmt.org.uk) where she offers SEND-specific support to schools, families and young people.

 Catherine is a second-year student at The University of Reading studying Primary Teaching with a Specialism in Art.
 She has worked in both mainstream and special education schools and is interested in developing her knowledge as a new educator.

 At university, Catherine has gained a Level 1 Child Safeguarding qualification.
 She has also acquired committee positions for the Yogalates and The Sign Language Society to support the welfare and inclusion of all students.
 Outside of university, she has helped at local nurseries, volunteered in Poland teaching children English, and worked in Corsica in a hotel as part of the childcare team.

 Catherine is interested in investigating the diversity within pupils; through cultures, individual needs and learning preferences.
 She was keen to take on this UROP experience to explore and learn more about how teaching should differ to be catered to individuality.

 Laura is a second-year student studying Psychology at the University of Reading.
 She mainly is interested in child development, and particularly, in the development of reading and reading disorders.
 She has spent the last two years volunteering in local schools to support students in the classroom and with their reading, including both SEND and EAL students.

 In University, she has worked on improving her research skills through relevant modules and assisting PhD students in their projects.
-Most recently, she has been elected onto the committee of the Labour Society in a role that focuses on the welfare of its members.
+Most recently, she has been elected as ‘welfare officer’ on the committee of a RUSU society.

 As her interests reside in reading development, she is excited to undertake the UROP placement to explore how distance-learning as a result of the COVID-19 pandemic can affect this, and in what way.